 We are Redding Chapter of the Weston A. Price Foundation.
 This foundation works to enhance the health of people, animals and plants by educating the consumer about the differences between conventional processed foods and nutrient-dense, residue-free whole foods.
 When it is possible, your purchase of food and other products directly from farms and small businesses helps keep our small towns independent and prosperous.
 This consequently, helps us have access to some very high quality products that are not mass-marketed.

 We have meetings every other month at the Pilgrim Congregational Church in west Redding.
 They’re from 6:30 to 8:30 p.m. with a potluck followed by a speaker.
-For exact details call the office at 244-7873.
 For more information about Dr. Weston Price and his work, see westonaprice.org.

 Local Redding, California Sources of Good Food

 FRUITS AND VEGETABLES- There are several Redding Farmers’ Markets during the growing season from April through November.
 There is one in the parking lot at City Hall on Saturday mornings.
 Many of the same growers attend the Tuesday morning Farmers’ Market in the Shasta Center, behind old Mervyn’s.
 Make sure you ask the growers which items are organic or at least, unsprayed.
 Our local markets continue to increase their supply of organic produce in response to customer demand.
 So, if you don’t see what you desire, request it from the grocer.
 There is also a new produce delivery service in the Redding area.
 They will deliver fresh organic produce to your front door.
 How easy is that?
 They are Country Organics and they can be reached at (530) 223-6830.
 They have different sized produce baskets to choose from.